wpdew/Ci3-Jumpstart/README.md

 When you're done, you can delete this  .gitignore, LICENSE	, README.md, composer.json with your repository.

 *We recommend that you open this README in another tab as you perform the tasks below.
-You can [watch our video](https://youtu.be/0ocf7u76WSo) for a full demo of all the steps in this tutorial.*
+You can [(watch our video Soon)](https://youtu.be/) for a full demo of all the steps in this tutorial.*

 ---